GeoscienceAustralia/hazimp/user_guide.rst

 Templates
 ---------

 The simplest way to use HazImp is with a template.
-Currently the only template is for wind hazards.
+There is currently a wind template.
+Templates take into account internal vulnerability curves and the data flow needed to produce loss information.

 Wind Template